Chaosfuchs/Chaosfuchs/README.md

 -->

  :one: :nine: :nine: :five: - :scorpius:

+- 👩‍💻 Currently working as IT Consultant/ Frontend Developer

 - ❤️ I'm currently look closer to react js/ts

-- 🌱 I’m an aspiring and motivated Web-Developer
+- 🌱 Aspiring and motivated Web-Developer with focus on React and UI/ UX Design

 ---